About the euro

 What is the euro?

-The euro is the single currency used in 18 EU member states, including Ireland.
-(The 18 countries in the Euro area are: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, L:atvia, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia and Spain).
-Lithuania will adopt the euro as its official currency on 1 January 2015.
+The euro is the single currency used in 19 EU member states, including Ireland.
+(The 19 countries in the Euro area are: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia and Spain).

 The euro came into being in cashless form on 1 January 1999 when 12 of these member states formed an Economic and Monetary Union (EMU) and permanently locked the exchange rates of their currencies against the euro.
 Euro notes and coins were put into circulation in 12 of these EU states on 1 January 2002.
 (Slovenia joined the euro zone in January 2007.
 Malta and Cyprus adopted the euro on 1 January 2008.
-Slovakia adopted the euro in January 2009 and Estonia joined in January 2011).
+Slovakia adopted the euro in January 2009, Estonia joined in January 2011 and Lithuania adopted the euro in January 2015).

 Exchanging Irish banknotes and coin